BrentPease1/pease-lab/content/sounds.md

 Sounds of Nature is a community research project to understand changes in biodiversity over time by studying these soundscapes.
 Globally, we are losing biodiversity – the variety of living organisms on Earth - at unprecedented rates, and the widespread decline of many wildlife species is a growing concern for society.
 Studying the collective biodiversity – by listening – is a promising approach to learn about the health of an ecosystem across time and space, and, with new technology, is something that all of us can do!

 Citizen science – engaging and involving the general public in scientific research – is a promising approach to tackling large-scale biodiversity issues.
 Through Sounds of Nature, a team of researchers and the public are participating in and contributing to a state-wide project to monitor biodiversity in their backyard and beyond.
 Our first step in this multi-year project is to focus on one sentinel of change – birds!

+{{% callout note %}}
+Did one of our team members contact you about surveying your property?
+See below under the *Volunteer* header for more information!
+{{% /callout %}}

 ### Background